GeoscienceAustralia/Jira-testing/README.md

 SUCCESS - Comments updated for creation of new branh.
 No new comments for pull request and confirmation.
 All 3 actions updated in Development section

 Test 25
-Test Smart Commits for jira workflow transitions
+Test Smart Commits for jira workflow transitions SUCCESS - "To Do' to "In Progress".
+Uses transition not state.

+Test 26
+Test Test Smart Commits for jira workflow transitions.
+"In Porgress" to "Blocked"